-Cape Perpetua Visitor Center, Special Programs, Scenic Trails & Guided Hikes
+Cape Perpetua Visitor Center, Exhibits, Programs, Guided Walks

 The U.S. Forest Service maintains the Cape’s 26 miles of interconnected hiking trails through coastal mature and old growth rainforest, to breathtaking vistas, tidepools, and the beach.
 Trails range in length from a fraction of a mile to 10 miles, and from easy to difficult.
 The scenic area’s viewpoints and trails are open to the public year round.
 Some of the trails are wheelchair accessible, and one 6-mile loop trail is open for mountain biking.